Cuba in the World: an Intercambio

 Program Deposit - $500 to confirm your acceptance

 A Program Deposit of $500 is necessary in order to be enrolled in this program.
-This deposit will need to be submitted within three days of your acceptance in order to be confirmed for the program.
+This deposit will need to be submitted within five days of your acceptance in order to be confirmed for the program.
 This will be used towards the program fees.
 You will be required to pay the full program fee after your registration is confirmed.
-This deposit check is non-refundable after December 21, 2012.
+This deposit check is non-refundable after Monday, December 8, 2014.

 Cancellations and Refunds: